 The good old English!
 Just when we think we’re beginning to get to grips with their language, they start coming at us with all these sayings that make no sense whatsoever.
-There are hundreds of these metaphorical constructions, each presenting a head-spinning riddle for non-native speakers.
-But if you want to become fluent enough to “chew the fat” (that means become engrossed in deep conversation) with a native English speaker, you’ll need to start acquainting yourself with this lingo (speech).
+There are hundreds of these metaphorical constructions, each presenting a confusing riddle for those whose first language is not English.
+But if you want to become fluent enough to “chew the fat” (that means to chat casually or become engrossed in conversation) with a native English speaker, you’ll need to start acquainting yourself with this lingo (speech).
 For example, what on earth does “the apple never falls far from the tree” mean?
-Or, “birds of a feather flock together”?
-Well, you’ll find out in a moment, as we explore 10 Oh!
+Or “birds of a feather flock together”?
+Well, you’ll find out in a moment as we explore 10 Oh!
 So Very English Sayings You Must Learn.

 1. In the Doghouse

-If a man comes home three hours late stinking of beer then he will most certainly be in the doghouse with his wife.
-Before they were allowed to sleep indoors dogs historically slept in miniature houses in the garden, and therefore, when a person is in trouble, English people say, “he/she is in the doghouse”.
+If a man comes home three hours late stinking of beer, then he will most certainly be in the doghouse with his wife.
+Before they were allowed to sleep indoors, dogs historically slept in miniature houses in the garden, and therefore, when a person is in trouble, English people say, “he or she is in the doghouse.”
 Note that this saying is most commonly associated with naughty husbands.

 2. A Sandwich Short of a Picnic

-When someone acts a little crazy, or is eccentric in a number of ways, a person might refer to them as “a sandwich short of a picnic”, meaning they aren’t quite all there in the head.
-A picnic that is missing a sandwich is incomplete, as is the person’s brain you are referring to.
+When someone acts a little crazy or is eccentric in a number of ways, a person might refer to them as “a sandwich short of a picnic,” meaning they aren’t quite all there in the head.
+A picnic that is missing a sandwich is incomplete, as is the mind of the person you are referring to.
 It’s not the nicest of sayings and is generally reserved for those whose sanity is continually brought into question.

-This phrase refers to blood-related persons being alike by way of personality traits and or lifestyle choices; usually not positively so.
-For example, if a boy’s father spent time in prison, and then the boy grows up to follow in his father’s footsteps, people might say, “well, the apple never falls far from the tree”.
+This phrase refers to relatives being alike in terms of personality traits or lifestyle choices, usually in a negative way.
+For example, if a boy’s father spent time in prison, and then the boy grows up to follow in his father’s footsteps, people might say, “Well, the apple never falls far from the tree.”

 4. Birds of a Feather Flock Together